Rikenunes8/feup-asso-HouseOfThings/docs/technology-choices.md

 * Cross-platform using React Native
 * Simple and user-friendly

 React Native allows you to build mobile applications with a native-like user experience.
 It provides access to device-specific features and native components, resulting in an app that feels and performs like a native application.
-It also can also provide access to device features like the camera, geolocation, sensors, and push notifications.
-This enables you to leverage the full capabilities of the device.
+It also can provide a superior user experience compared to web applications, leveraging the full potential of mobile devices for enhanced functionality and interactivity in the "House of Things" application.

 ## What kind of data storage?
 * MongoDB: We have choosen to use a non-relational database, such as MongoDB, to store data like login information, rules, configurations, and other heterogeneous IoT protocol-related data.
 Given the diverse nature of IoT protocols and the custom rules users can create, a non-relational database offers flexibility and scalability to accommodate varying data structures and handle large volumes of data efficiently.
 MongoDB's document-oriented approach allows us to store and retrieve data in a schema-less manner, making it well-suited for our project's requirements.